 Actions taken and next steps

 Advancing the effort to add California’s marine protected area network to Green List, IUCN has selected members of the “Expert Assessment Group for the Green List” (EAGL).
 Drawn from a pool of extremely qualified applicants (via an open public call), these 17 individuals represent California ocean stakeholders from a diverse array of sectors including: ecology, sociology, economics, and management; outreach and education; ocean business and tourism; California’s Tribes and Tribal Governments; commercial and recreational fishermen; citizen scientists; aquaria; and non-governmental organizations.
 Green List criteria benchmark good governance, sound design and planning, effective management, and successful conservation outcomes.
 The assessment group will hold evaluation meetings and site visits to assess how California’s MPA network meets IUCN’s Green List criteria, and will recommend that the network be added to the Green List if all criteria are met.
-The initial evaluation process is anticipated to be completed by early 2019.
+The initial evaluation process is anticipated to be completed by 2020.